grumps/claude-dotfiles/commands/pln.md

 ### 3. Apply Planning Standards

-Reference `skills/planning/SKILL.md` for:

-- Planning methodology
-- Plan structure and sections
-- Best practices
-- Platform engineering guidelines
+Reference the planning skill for methodology, structure, best practices, and platform engineering guidelines:

+@../skills/planning/SKILL.md

 ### 4. Create Structured Plan

-Use the template from `prompts/plan.md`.
+Use the template from:

+@../prompts/plan.md

 The template includes: